rockthejvm/udemy-akka-http/README.md

-# The official repository for the Rock the JVM Akka HTTP with Scala course
+# The official repository for the Rock the JVM Akka HTTP with Scala course (Udemy edition)

 This repository contains the code we wrote during  [Rock the JVM's Akka HTTP with Scala](https://www.udemy.com/akka-http) course on Udemy.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.